haideralsh/typescript-data-structures/README.md

 # Typescript Data Structures Katas

-A hobby repository where I try to implement Data Structures using Typescript.
+A hobby repository where I try to implement common data structures using Typescript.